inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/all-comparaison-outil-quizz.en.md

 ---
-title: AI Quiz Generation Tools Summary
+title: Using an AI quiz generation tool
 description: AI quiz creation tools mentioned in the AI4T forum
 ---